Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 You should now be able to connect to the `.onion` address that you configured in Orbot's "Hidden Services" menu (assuming, of course, that the Onion service is a website).

-## Apple iOS device
+### Configuring an Apple iOS device for authenticated Version 2 Onion services

-At the time of this writing, iOS cannot connect to authenticated Onion services.
+At the time of this writing, iOS cannot connect to authenticated Version 2 Onion services.
 When available, [iCepa](https://github.com/iCepa/iCepa) may make it possible to connect to Onion services on devices running Apple's iOS.